Sarah's Great Life in Wildomar, CA

 • pro Thomas is easily the most inept and unprofessional staff member our family had to deal with.

-• pro He is unwilling or unable to show basic human decency and should find a new career path.
+• pro If he is unwilling or unable to show basic human decency, he needs to find a new career path.

-• pro The visiting hours themselves are cruel and make it nearly impossible for most working people to visit frequently.
+• pro The visiting hours themselves are cruel and make it nearly impossible for most working people to visit.

 Review